 "Come on."
 Cruz took the handle on one end of the gurney.
 "Let's get her secured in the back of the chopper.
 Heavy as she is, we don't want her breaking loose and rolling around in the back while we're flying."

-Author's Note the Second: I am currently giving this entire story an overall edit, correcting some grammatical, spelling, and punctuation errors, adding missing words, correcting whatever misspellings I find, and so on.
+2. I am constantly making edits to this story, correcting some grammatical, spelling, and punctuation errors, adding missing words, correcting whatever misspellings I find, and so on.
 I'm also tinkering a bit with some of the language used.
-In any case, its slow going and gradual because I don't have any sort of beta reader helping me with it.
-If anyone spots any errors, please feel free to let me know.
+In any case, it's slow going and gradual because I don't have any sort of beta reader helping me with it and because of my physical situation.
+So, if anyone spots any errors, please feel free to let me know.
 I need all the help I can get.

-Author's Note the Third: This story has its own TV Tropes page.
-It hasn't been updated a while – they are still saying this story is on hold, for example – and due to my long-standing argument with Fast Eddie (the guy who runs that site – I may have once called him an arrogant jackass), I'm not allowed to update it myself.
-If someone wants to go over there and correct the page (hell, tinker with it all you want, leave reviews, whatever) feel free to do so.
+3. This story has its own TV Tropes page.
+Due to my long-standing argument with Fast Eddie (the guy who runs that site – I may have once called him an arrogant jackass), I'm not allowed to update it myself.
+If someone wants to go over there and tinker with it or leave a review, feel free to do so.

-Author's Note the Fourth: Just to issue the usual warnings, there is explicit language in this story, but no explicit sex.
+4. Just to issue the usual warnings, there is explicit language in this story, but no explicit sex.
 The main character is a gay woman, so if the idea of two women getting together offends you, sorry but there are other stories out there you might enjoy more.
 And because I don't want to have to repeat myself here, let me drop a huge spoiler on you: this is not a gender-bender story.
-It is not about a guy who gets turned into a girl; its about a girl who has a bit of a psychotic break and thinks she's a guy.
+It is not about a guy who gets turned into a girl; it's about a girl who has a bit of a psychotic break and thinks she's a guy.